 - B9 (Folate) – Also known as folic acid, B9 is vital for feeling energetic, mentally sharp, and helps to stabilize moods as well.
 The more stress that is in your life, the more you need to seek out B9.
 Dietary sources include citrus fruits, dark green vegetables, seeds, and whole grains.

 - B12 (Methylcobalamin) – B12 (Methylcobalamin) is very involved in the overall health of the nervous system, which is the place in the body that is primarily responsible for stress management.
 B12 produces healthy neurotransmitters such as serotonin, dopamine, and others, and these chemicals help to keep our bodies balanced.
 B12 helps to avoid anxiety, mental confusion, and other cognitive problems.
-B12 can be found in organic and free-range eggs, free-range poultry, cold-water fish, and organic dairy foods.
+B12 is found in organic and free-range eggs, free-range poultry, cold-water fish, and organic dairy foods.

 Conquer Stress Naturally with Lithium Orotate

 Most of us have probably heard of lithium.
 It is a natural mineral salt that we all need for optimal mental and physical health.
 The pharmaceutical high-level form of lithium is typically prescribed for anxiety, bi-polar disorder, and other mental health issues.
-This form exposes individuals to high amounts of lithium, and is associated with many harmful side effects, especially to the liver.
+This form exposes individuals to high amounts of lithium, and comes with many harmful side effects, especially to the liver.
 In fact, patients must have their blood levels checked regularly.

 Lithium Orotate (first used by Dr. Hans Nieper in Germany), on the other hand, is a safe form of lithium that delivers much smaller, non-toxic doses directly to the brain (through the blood brain barrier.)
 Lithium Orotate is a great stress management tool that boosts the ability of cells, especially in the brain and nervous system, to efficiently transport nutrients in and out of their membranes.
 Lithium Orotate has many applications, one of which is to help lower stress, anxiety, depression, irritability, and mood swings.
 Its use can benefit everyone by helping to decrease the effects of stress.